European and Global Advisers LLP: EGA and Cité Gestion partner to launch long-short fund targeting best and worst US corporate governance

-LONDON, April 3, 2024 /PRNewswire/ -- European and Global Advisers (EGA), the London-based investment boutique recently joined by former BlueCrest Capital Management partners Mattias Eriksson and Ebrahim Kasenally, has partnered with Cité Gestion to launch a systematic long-short UCITS fund which seeks to generate positive returns from the best and worst governed companies in the S&P 500.
+LONDON, April 3, 2024 /PRNewswire/ -- European and Global Advisers (EGA), the London-based investment boutique recently joined by former BlueCrest Capital Management partners Mattias Eriksson and Ebrahim Kasenally, has partnered with Cité Gestion to launch a systematic long-short UCITS fund which seeks to generate positive returns from the strongest and weakest governed companies in the S&P 500.

-Domiciled in Ireland, the PLURIMA Market Neutral UCITS Fund takes long positions in the index's 100 best-governed companies and shorts its 100 worst-governed companies, as determined by the stewardship model provided by leading governance analysts Green Blue Invest, the ESG brand of Cité Gestion SA.
+Domiciled in Ireland, the PLURIMA Market Neutral UCITS Fund takes long positions in the index's 100 best-governed companies and shorts its 100 least well-governed companies, as determined by the stewardship model provided by leading governance analysts Green Blue Invest, the ESG brand of Cité Gestion SA.

 The model, which excludes tobacco, defence and oil & gas companies on its long positions, uses AI and Natural Language Processing to rank the quality of companies' governance based on analysis of their 10-K reports.